fxlin/p3-tee/secure-vision.md

 #### Computer vision library

 We need to run code inside the TA for image decoding and simple vision algorithms.
 On one hand, we do not want to reinvent the wheel.
 On the other hand, we cannot use popular frameworks such as Tensorflow or nCNN.
+Why?
 Optimized for speed and rich features, they are large and have extensive external dependency.
 Porting them to the secure world will be tedious, if not impossible.
 Furthermore, we are limited to libraries implemented in C as OPTEE does not have libs and runtimes, e.g. for C++ or Python.

 Indeed, we are looking for an "embedded" library that is lightweight, self-sufficient, and in C. To this end, SOD seems a good choice.
 It provides simple sample programs and good documentation.